Open Bible Data Home About News OET Key

 spring locked fountain sealed

-The phrase a locked spring and the phrase a sealed fountain mean basically the same thing.
-The author is saying the same thing twice, in slightly different ways, for emphasis.
-If saying the same thing twice might be confusing for your readers, you can combine the phrases into one, as modeled by the UST, and show the emphasis in some other way.
+The phrases a locked spring and a sealed fountain mean basically the same thing.
+The second phrase emphasizes the meaning of the first by repeating the same idea using different words.
+If it would be helpful to your readers, you could combine the phrases and show the emphasis in some other way.